Interbau: Background

-Towards the end of World War II, Berlin was heavily bombed by the Allies.
+Towards the end of the Second World War, Berlin was heavily bombed by the Allies.
 A significant portion of the city was razed.
-The Hansa neighbourhood was no exception.
+Sandwiched between the Tiergarten and the River Spree, the Hansa neighbourhood was no exception.

 After the defeat of Nazi Germany, the US, France, and Great Britain controlled the Western sectors of Berlin, while the East was under the grip of the Soviets.
 Both East and West Berlin suffered from housing shortages.
 For a brief period, the two sectors attempted to work together and rebuild.
 However global power politics dominated, and the city was divided.
 Both East and West Berlin saw Berlin's reconstruction as a way to demonstrate the superiority of their values and way of life.
 A new law, LEX IBA, was enacted to allow for planning and design without the previous building codes.
 In East Berlin, Stalinallee was created; in the West, Interbau.

 Stalinallee was inspired by Socialist realism and classicism.
 Because the buildings were structured in three tiers, they were often compared to wedding cakes.
 While the facades of the buildings on Stallinalle were uniform, the Soviets emphasised luxurious finishes within the buildings, including stucco ceilings, parquet floors, double glazing on fixtures, and central heating.

-The focus of Interbau was buildings made by and for humans.
+The focus of Interbau was on modern residential building.
 In the words of Rolf Schwedler, the Senator for Building and Housing, "In this regard, the demands and requirements of the modern man are to be taken into full consideration."
 Unlike Stalinallee, the buildings of Interbau utilised a wide array of colours.
 While apartments within the builds had similar appointments, the outer structures were unique.

 Interbau was intended to be a testament to Western values of freedom of expression, where high and low-rise buildings merged seamlessly with the landscape and greenery.
 Thirteen architects participated in the project.

 The exhibit opened on 6 July 1957, in West Berlin's Hansa neighbourhood.